-Compound Interest: A Ridiculously Easy Way To Get Rich
+Compound Interest: A Ridiculously Easy Way to Get Rich

-And ‘Compound Interest’ is not the name of some multi-level marketing (MLM) scheme that I’m trying to sell you in this article.
-So if you’re looking for that… Well… Look somewhere else.
+And ‘Compound Interest’ is not the name of some multi-level marketing (MLM) scheme that I’m trying to sell you in this article either.

 I am, however, going to let you in on a little secret today.

 Whether you’re 25 or 45 years old, did you know that there’s a ridiculously easy way to get rich and retire comfortably?

 It’s called compound interest.

 And it’s what will turn $1,000 a month into $1,522,077 over a span of 40 years.

 TL;DR: How to Retire a Millionaire With the Aid of Compound Interest

 It’s never too early or too late to use the magic of compound interest to your favour.